 On July 1, 2015, Idaho's law allowing easier access to naloxone went into effect.
 Since that time, significant progress has been made in educating prescribers and pharmacists about the new law and their roles in it.
 Many pharmacies are now stocking naloxone and prescribers and pharmacists are becoming more knowledgeable and comfortable recommending and dispensing the medication.
-The next step is getting this life-saving drug into the hands of first responders.
+The next step is getting this life-saving drug into the hands of those who are in a position to assist a person at risk of experiencing an opioid-related overdose, including first responders.
 When equipped, first responders will be able to administer naloxone and keep an overdose patient alive until they can be transported to an emergency department.
-Since Idaho is a very rural state with vast stretches between emergency departments, ODP will prioritize rural agencies.
-Priority will also be given to first responder agencies in areas of the state with the highest overdose death rates.
-In addition to providing naloxone kits, ODP will provide the agencies with appropriate training in use of the kits and consult with them regarding internal policies and procedures for drug administration.

 ODP has received grant funding for the purchase and distribution of naloxone kits to all first responders and agencies who are awarded ODP First Responder Naloxone Grants.

 ODP has 100 kits (each kit contains 2 doses) of 4mg Naloxone Nasal Spray available through this grant.
 Because supplies are limited, we encourage agencies to submit a request form by February 15, 2019.
 Agencies that receive naloxone through this mini-grant program will be asked to provide brief, online, quarterly reports.